-I ran across a recipe from Eating Well the other day that was calling my name.
-With few ingredients, all of which I had on hand, it looked like a perfect recipe to add to the collection.
-I didn’t veer to far from the original recipe.
+I ran across a recipe for from Eating Well that looked like a perfect recipe to add to the collection.
+With minimal ingredients, all of which I had on hand, I didn’t veer to far from the original recipe.
 My only change was using tempeh instead of tofu.
-With so few ingredients there really wasn’t much to change up.

 - If you don’t care for tempeh, use tofu instead.
 I’ve tried both ways and each were delicious!

-- Add grated ginger in the final mixture for even more flavor.
+- Add grated ginger in the sauce mixture for even more flavor.

 - If asparagus isn’t in season, use broccoli florets and baby carrots.

 Tempeh is one of the finest soy products you can eat, along side miso.
 It’s a highly nutritious fermented soy product and a great source of plant-based protein.
 Tempeh is a very good source of fiber, iron, copper and manganese.
 It contains a full 16 grams of protein per serving.
 Here in the US tempeh comes in pressed blocks, kind of like tofu and can be cut in the same way.
 Its consistency however is much different than tofu’s and is much more solid with a nutty flavor and texture.
 These days tempeh is pretty easy to find.
 Most big name grocery stores and all health-conscious grocery stores carry it.
 Once you get accustomed to its uniqueness you’ll be hooked!

 Asparagus is another heart-healthy choice and when it’s in season I can’t resist!
 It’s an excellent source of vitamin K and folate and a good source of Vitamin B-1, B-2, C and E as well as copper, selenium and manganese.
 It can be grilled, roasted, sauteed and steamed.
 I love everything about this spring time vegetable!